'The Script of the Season' has predicted everything that will happen in 2019/20

 Manchester City will win the Premier League for a third consecutive season.

-That’s according to a new BT Sport supercomputer, which has attempted to script the entire 2019/20 season before a ball has even been kicked.
+That’s according to a new supercomputer, commissioned by BT Sport, which has attempted to script the entire 2019/20 season.

 BT say that “Leading data scientists and real-time sports analysis experts Squawka, have analysed football data from Opta, and hosted on the Google Cloud Platform, to script the 19/20 season including Premier League winners, UEFA Champions League winners, the top goal scorers,